-In Indonesia, investor KITAS can be categorised into two:
+In Indonesia, investor KITAS/ITAS can be categorized into two:

 Both types allow investors to enter and leave Indonesia multiple times within the permit’s specified validity, which is usually based on the validity of your passport.